Skip to main content

 By completing our online form, you agree to our general terms and conditions.

-To renew your digital Cambridge resident parking permit, please click the link below to access the MiPermit portal.
+To renew and pay for your digital resident parking permit, click the link below to access the MiPermit web portal and select Resident Parking Permits.
+You will be asked to upload the required documentation and make payment.

 Further information